 Executive Committee; Chair, Governance and Nominating Committee

-Ewan Clark joined the Partnership’s Board of Directors in 2013, is a member of the Executive Committee and serves as Chair of the Governance and Nominating Committee.
+Ewan Clark joined the Partnership’s Board of Directors in 2013.
+He is a member of the Executive Committee and serves as Chair of the Governance and Nominating Committee.

 Mr. Clark carries on a private legal practice with Cox & Palmer on Prince Edward Island and is a member of the Law Society of Prince Edward Island and the Canadian Bar Association.
 He is also actively engaged as a volunteer with various civic and community initiatives.